Fighting in a void

 Not much is said about this "omega energy" except it seems a person is drawing on the dark side of the force sheer cruelty or rage.
 In the story, Harley says "like mean energy flowin' through me... makes me feel powerful.
 Like a big pharma exec or a mall cop or somethin'... or even the most powerful creature of them all, a teenage mean girl..."

 Since there's few backgrounds, we just look at Zatanna and Harley Quinn a lot.
-There are some wardrobe changes which reduces the samenessness, and the action sequences are trying hard to communicate that this is slam-bang action right out of the heart of superhero comics, and I liked that.
+There are some wardrobe changes** which reduces the samenessness, and the action sequences are trying hard to communicate that this is slam-bang action right out of the primitive heart of superhero comics, and that's done well.
 For a story with this much dialogue, we're somehow given too small a ration of detail.
-Because of the "dream" environment (if that really is what it is) there isn't much establishing of a tactile world.
-Maybe that's the point, but it sure would be nice to have that point placed within some context.
-Sometimes it looks like they're fighting within a maze but it could just as well be within the inside of the pinhead of a needle, the physics of this "world" isnt addressed at all.
+Because of the "dream" environment (if that really is what it is) there isn't much establishing of a tactile world, which makes the tale fell like it is lacking something important.
+Maybe the point is supposed to be the surreal visual effect, but it sure would be nice to have that point placed within some context.
+Sometimes it looks like they're fighting within a maze but it could just as well be within the inside of the pinhead of a needle, the physics of this "world" isn't addressed at all.

 Related: More Reviews!